Iglesia de la Santísima Trinidad: Significance

 With the fall of the Spanish monarchy in 1868, the first Spanish republic was formed and the Tolerance of Worship Act was approved the following year.
 In 1869 the first organized Protestant services in Puerto Rico were held in the city of Ponce, organized by British and other Protestant residents.
 During that same year, a representative group from this congregation met to plan the establishment of an Anglican church, to be known as the Holy Trinity Church.

 Materials were received from Britain, as a present from Queen Victoria to her British subjects abroad.
 These materials included a bell cast in England, which bears the date 1870.
 In 1873 the church building began construction.

 After the Spanish Republic fell in 1874, the monarchy was reinstated.
 Religious intolerance returned, and colonial authorities ordered Holy Trinity Church to close.
 At the intervention of Queen Victoria and the British Consulate, the Spanish crown allowed the Church to function under certain conditions: the front doors were to remain closed, the bell would not be allowed to ring, and no services could be held in Spanish.
 These measures remained in effect until 25 July 1898, when United States troops entered Ponce.
 On that day, parishioners rang the bell to greet the soldiers and celebrate the restoration of religious liberty.
 This bell is still known as the 'Freedom Bell' by the residents of Ponce.

 By 1923 the old wood and metal church had deteriorated beyond repair.
 Funds were raised by public subscription to build a new, more permanent structure on the same site.
-The new church was completed in 1926.
+The new church was completed in 1926 under supervision from the Rev. Philip Locke, who was the rector of Ponce from 1924 to 1931.

 It combined the use of neo-Gothic and Spanish colonial elements which synthesize the building's tradition and function: the neo-Gothic represents the British religious heritage while the Spanish colonial symbolizes the community it would serve.
 The combination of these architectural styles, not common in Puerto Rico, makes this structure a unique example of its kind in the city of Ponce.
 The 1870 bell from England was installed in the new church.

 While other churches of Anglican faith have since combined characteristics of both styles, the Holy Trinity Church appears to represent the clearest convergence, resulting in hybrid forms and elements rather than Spanish applique on a Gothic church.
 In addition, the church is a good example of construction in a period of cultural and architectural transition in Puerto Rico, using concrete as a main building material, but keeping with the centuries-old tradition of exposed wooden rafters and Spanish-tile roofing.

 The synthesis of styles, technologies, and cultures represented in this building, along with the history of the congregation it serves, have been admired and respected by the people of Ponce.
 It was listed on the National Register of Historic Places.